-Doreen Garelick currently serves on the WWAC Governance Committee and previously held the position of Secretary.
+Doreen Garelick also serves on the WWAC Governance Committee.
 Doreen was a health care attorney for 27 years and was recently the Chief Compliance & Ethics Officer at Bristol-Myers Squibb.
 She is an amateur mixed media artist, studied graphic design through continuing education at the School of Visual Arts in New York, and performed research to support a publication about the potential hazards to artists from working with art and craft materials.
 Doreen holds a BA in Biology and Environmental Science from Clark University and a JD from Brooklyn Law School.

 James Puglia, Treasurer